 Additionally, a pen test is especially useful in ensuring that your system is compliant with all the necessary laws to help you avoid non-compliance penalties.
 While compliance audits remind you of best practices to employ, they cannot test the real-world effectiveness of such practices like a penetration test can.

 Overall, network penetration testing gives you peace of mind that you are aware of the potential threats that your systems face.
 It provides written documentation that you can use to allocate resources and make informed decisions, and it prepares your company to defend against real attacks that hackers could make.

 That’s why Corsica recommends regular penetration testing for every business, especially after a shift in location, devices, processes, or other factors influencing your security.
-Contact us today to get a quote for a network penetration test.
+Contact us today to get a quote.